This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 how to highlight hair at home without foil

-Why Go For A Balayage Instead Of Traditional Highlights?
+Why Choose Balayage Over Traditional Highlights?

 One of the biggest advantages of going for a balayage instead of foil highlights is that maintenance won’t be a big problem.